Material Night: New materials, new values?

 11″x17″ creates a network.
 It unites different categories of clothing and different values within fashion; an eclectic mixture of mid-market, second-hand, and high-end items.

-Elisa is a designer, artist and researcher based in Amsterdam.
+Elisa (NL / IT) is an artist, designer and researcher based in Amsterdam.

 Her approach to clothing design is characterised by strategies of intervention and reconfiguration.
 Her projects often reflect specific social contexts and emphasise collaboration and participation.
 They expose relational aspects of clothing and subvert processes of value production.